danilocurvelo/imd0030-20242/lessons/isomorphism.md

 {% include youtube.html id="kkd8d0QhiQ0" start="202" aspect_ratio="16/9" %}

 Each rotation makes a local adjustment to the tree.
-Sometimes, this local adjustment increases the height of the tree; other times, it decreases the height of the tree.
+Sometimes, this local adjustment increases the height of the tree; other times, it decreases the height of the tree; and in yet other times the overall height of the tree might not change at all.
 However, rotations always respect the binary search tree invariant.
 Elements that are ordered between **B** and **D** in the example below stay ordered after a rotation.

 ![Rotations respect the binary search tree invariant]({{ site.baseurl }}{% link assets/images/rotation-invariants.svg %})